 END BLOCK and SLICE/BLOCK templates.

+Option 1: Include the following for customers that are not JOEs.

 3.5.2 Specified Resources Added to Tier 1 Allowance Amount

 At any time over the term of the Agreement and by written notice to BPA, «Customer Name» may request for BPA to add Specified Resources that meet the qualifying criteria in section 3.5.2.1 to its Tier 1 Allowance Amount in section X of Exhibit J. BPA shall review such request and revise Exhibit A as soon as reasonably practical to include such resources, provided that BPA determines in its sole discretion that the Specified Resources meet such qualifying criteria.
 Any qualifying Specified Resource included in the Tier 1 Allowance Amount shall remain in the Tier 1 Allowance Amount for the term of the Agreement unless the resource is removed consistent with section 3.5.6.
 Any qualifying Specified Resource included in the Tier 1 Allowance Amount shall be treated as an Existing Resource for purposes of temporary resource removal as provided in section 10. «Customer Name»’s qualifying Specified Resources included in the Tier 1 Allowance Amount may be subject to charges pursuant to the applicable Wholesale Power Rate Schedules and GRSPs.